konsolebox/scripts/README.md

 format of its input to base on for its output.
 It would always produce an output similar to realpath where the path would never end in / unless it's the root directory itself.

+#### git/git-amend-date-using-reference.bash

+Updates current commit's date using another commit's date as reference

+#### git/git-checkout-last-version.bash

+Extracts the last version of a file before it was removed from git

+#### git/git-diff-blame.rb

+Annotates each line in a diff hunk with author and commit information like blame

+#### git/git-move.bash

+Moves commits in a tree to a new base commit within the same tree

+#### hist.bash

+Simple script that finds matching entries in `~/.bash_history` using specified keywords

 #### killtree.bash